mheyer32/alienbreed3d2/ab3d2_source/docs/PVS.md

 There are some issues and defects with the original solution:

 - The PVS determination does not seem to take into account that adjacent Zones can be disconnected due to non-overlapping height ranges.
-- The PVS list for a Zone may contain entries that are spatially connected but not visibly connected.
+- The PVS list for a Zone may contain entries that are logically connected but not visibly connected.
 - Runtime application of PVS has to test every Zone in the PVS for rendering.
-These tests are not comletely reliable and frequently glitch.
+    - These tests are not comletely reliable and frequently glitch.
-    - Glitches can be reduced performance or spurious overdraw events.
+    - Glitches can reduce performance and/or cause visible corruption.
 - The state of Doors and Lift zones are not taken into consideration.
+    - This results in significant performance dips when facing door zones.

 Invariably, these issues and limitations tend to result in overdraw, where a more distant Zone is rendered, only to be completely drawn over.
 Examples are shown below: